 The metal band wrench purchased in 1993 for our first-generation Dodge Cummins Turbo Diesel still works perfectly.
 The filter was tight, I almost needed two hands, but I was able to loosen it without resorting to a cheater bar.
 After loosening, as a precaution, I used the gallon plastic bag trick.
 I’d read that the level would drop over time, and I’d eaten lunch between pulling the plug and returning to change the filter.
 Unsealing the filter resulted in zero spillage.
 Lowering the it into the space between the frame and engine, and then angling it toward me, I could see the oil level was about 1.5-inches below the top, and sealing the zip-lock bag was unnecessary.
 Pulling the filter through the liner opening allowed a few ounces to spill into the bag as I reached the maximum angle.
 The plastic bag technique provided a welcome safety net.

 Filling new filters before installation has proponents and detractors.
 I’ve mostly been a filler, but the two Toyota V8s and VW TDI in our garage don’t allow pre-filling, so only the old ’96 Ford 7.3L (with superior access under the truck) has received this treatment in recent years.
 The Cummins Filtration Fleetguard LF16035 (purchased from Geno’s Garage) has pictures on the side suggesting filling before installation; I didn’t.
 Removing the risk of spillage or possible contamination, I was ready to add oil to the crankcase.
 It may sound like a small detail, but I appreciate the 12-quart capacity.
-Our ’96 F-350 7.3L needed 14 quarts, and it’s nice to add just three gallons.
+Our ’96 F-350 7.3L needed 14 quarts, and it’s nice to just pour-in three gallons.

 Aside from minor splashing after removing the factory drain plug, this was an extremely uneventful oil change with zero mess or spills—until I started pouring the last gallon into a funnel while looking through my camera viewfinder.